Trigger Finger: Causes, Symptoms, and Private Treatment

 Triggering Fingers

-Common Causes of Triggering Fingers
+Common Causes of Trigger Finger

 The exact cause of trigger finger is often unclear, but it is frequently linked to repetitive gripping or squeezing hand motions.
 Certain medical conditions, such as diabetes, rheumatoid arthritis, gout, pseudogout, sarcoidosis, and hypothyroidism, are associated with an increased risk.
 Some people may also have a genetic predisposition.